Shawtygold/Taskbox/README.md

  - Microsoft Windows 10-11 `x64`
  - Visual Studio platform `x64`
  - C++ 20
+ - `sqlite3.c` file has been added to gitignore, to make the bot work you need to download [archive](https://www.sqlite.org/2023/sqlite-amalgamation-3440200.zip) with sqlite files and add `sqlite3.c` to the project.
+Then call the `database::create_tables` method in `Bot::on_ready` event.

  ### 🤝 Support me
  - Please leave me a star if you like it.
 Thank you very much!